Abdullah-Arab/ITSE321-PROJECT-COMPILER/readme.md

               | Name | Type | Size | Dimension | Line of Declaration | Line of Use | Address |

   - ( 0.3.3 ) find tokens: identifires, operators, keywords, numbers, strings, comments, and special characters
+  - ( 0.4 ) Show the tokens in a new text file
+  - ( 0.5 ) Show symbol table in a new text file
+  - ( 0.6 ) Show the errors in a new text file ( log file )
+  - ( 0.7 ) Show compilation info in the log file and in the console
 <!--
 - Lexical analysis: Tokenizing the source code into meaningful tokens.
 - Syntax analysis: Parsing the tokens to check for correct syntax.